Obitox/Mastermind/README.md

 # Mastermind
 Project which I did for my faculty exam.
-Includes implementation of Mastermind game using WPF.
+Includes implementation of Mastermind game.